kindone/cppproptest/doc/StatefulTesting.md

 ## Alternative Style: Using Action Classes

+There are actually two styles of stateful testing - one with *action functions(lambda)* and one with *action classes*.
+While the first style using functions are easier to use and understand, the second style is more formal and traditional way of doing stateful testing.
+You may choose to use either style.
+Both have similar process of defining and running stateful tests.
 See [the separate page](./StatefulTestingStyle2.md) for detail.
-The second style is more traditional way of defining actions.
-Both style are similar in terms of expressive power.
+This style is more traditional way of defining actions.
+Both styles are similar in terms of expressive power.

 # Further topics